 I have spent the last twenty years engaged in every aspect of developing software imaginable.
 I have been a principal engineer, a technical team lead, an engineering manager, and a lead architect.
-I have been promoted, laid off, fired and resigned from more companies than I care to mention.
+I have been hired, promoted, laid off, and resigned from more companies than I care to mention.
 I have been self-employed, worked for small start-ups, and for large publicly traded companies.
-I have seen projects from conception to production, and have witnessed projects crash and burn first hand – sometimes due to my own inexperience.
+I have seen projects from conception to production, and have witnessed projects crash and burn first hand – sometimes due to my own inexperience at technical leadership.
 I have learned more from my failures than I have from my successes, and I learned my most important lessons the hard way – sometimes the hardest way possible.
 My blog and the associated projects are my way of sharing what wisdom I have gained through my failures so that other’s can avoid my mistakes.

 My educational background is in Physics, which has caused me to look for patterns the describe the world around me.
 When I left academia for the private sector, that instinct manifested itself as looking for ways to simplify complex problems, with the two most complex being technical in nature and human in nature.
 There is a lot of literature on how to simplify technical problems, but very little on simplifying people problems.
 This is my motivation for creating archetypes: an attempt to simplify the problem of working with people.

 Science educations are rooted in reductive reasoning, which works very well for technical problems, but if taken too far when describing people can lose practical value and provide a justification for unfair stereotyping.
 Walking this line of maintaining practical value while discouraging unfair stereotype assignment is a process I take very seriously, and seem to have managed fairly well thus-far based on the feedback I have received.

 - I have been The Extreme Underestimator, coming in many times over my original estimate on more than one occasion.